 There you go.
 Turning your laptop computer into a mobile hotspot -- or as a Wi-Fi travel router, for that matter -- has a lot of advantages:

 - Better performance: Wi-Fi cards for a computer generally have much better Wi-Fi performance than a mobile hotspot.
 Your mobile Wi-Fi network will have a better range and faster speed than all mobile hotspots and most travel routers.

-- Less packing: You won’t need to carry along an extra piece of hardware, like a portable travel router or a mobile hotspot itself.
-(Sure, you need an additional Wi-Fi or Ethernet adapter, but these are very small devices.)
+- Less packing: You won't need to carry an extra piece of hardware, like a portable travel router or a mobile hotspot.
+(Sure, you might need an additional Wi-Fi or Ethernet adapter, but these are very small devices.)